g7sim/cmsimple-XH-CL/README.md

 * You may  use ( , ) , [ or ] in links.

-* Bug : The 'lost password' - recovery has no function - The reason is the filter (?&function=forgotten ) which is cleaned to &function=forgotten.
+* Bug : The 'lost password' - recovery has no function - The reason is the filter (?&function=forgotten ) which is cleaned to &function=forgotten ( will be rewritten).

 You can  in this case take the top 2 lines of the config.php of the download-version and exchange them with the top of the config.php.
 Then You have again the password 'test'.